 “Tyrel,” Kaveri murmured.
 “Wake up.”

 “Wake up.
 Breakfast.”
-She waited while he sat up, then handed him the plate, which held a liberal quantity of thick porridge with chunks of fruit stewed into it, and the cup, which turned out to be hot sweet tea.
+She waited while he sat up, then handed him the bowl, which held a liberal quantity of thick porridge with chunks of fruit stewed into it, and the cup, which turned out to be hot sweet tea.

 “We should get deeper after you eat,” Madoc said.
 “I did some scouting.
 We do have a few on our trail, although they aren’t close.
 We don’t need to run, but we should keep moving.
 How are you feeling?”